 There are no restrictions here.
 You can enter any e-mail address.
 If there is some problem with the recipient address, your mail will bounce, but for now, the server doesn't complain.
 It will say:

 You have told the server your e-mail address, and the recipient's e-mail address, so now you can go ahead and type the e-mail.
 You have to do that with the data command:

 The server asks you to go ahead with your e-mail:

 354 End data with .

-Don't worry with the thing.
+Don't worry about the thing.
 It'll be explained later.

 Now type in your e-mail, like this:

 This is a test e-mail.
 Remember to type it all right.
-Backspace key doesn't work in Windows Telnet, though it does in Linux.
+The backspace key doesn't work in Windows Telnet, though it does in Linux.
 If you make a mistake, try pressing CTRL-h.
 If it works, well and good.

 When you finish your e-mail, press [ENTER], then a '.', and again an [ENTER].
 This tells the server that you have finished the e-mail, and it can send it.
 It will say: